Helmsley Building: Facade

 The upper stories are faced with brick.
 The northern facade of the fifth through 15th stories curve along the wings.
 The facade of this section contains paired sash windows with decorative metal spandrels, as well as limestone keystones above the windows on the 15th story.
-Above the 15th floor is a cornice with terracotta bison heads, which symbolize industry.
-There are 78 bison heads in total.
+Above the 15th floor is a cornice with 78 terracotta bison heads, symbolizing industry.
 The cornice also contains images of Mercury's winged helmet, winged wheels representing advancement, scrolls of wisdom, wheels of progress, and other motifs.
-The 15th story of the eastern facade had a sky bridge that connected to 466 Lexington Avenue until the bridge was demolished in 1982.
+The 15th story of the eastern facade had a sky bridge that connected to 466 Lexington Avenue until 1982.